Guidomo10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 C - Pointers, arrays and strings
-1) This programm Write a function that takes a pointer to an int as parameter and updates the value it points to to 98
+0) This programm Write a function that takes a pointer to an int as parameter and updates the value it points to to 98
+2) This programm Write a function that swaps the values of two integers